Bahlaouane-Hamza/Yays/README.md

 ``` Bash
 $ npm build
 ```
-Make sure to adapt package.json to your needs by changing the targeted platforme & architecture
+Make sure to adapt package.json to your needs by changing the targeted platform & architecture

 ----------